troygilman/gong-wiki/content/core-concepts/components.md

 # Components

-Gong's server-side component-based design enables modular UI architectures that traditionally required front-end frameworks.
-The component pattern allows you to package UI elements and their reactivity together in one elegant solution across your application.

 ## Introduction

 Components are the building blocks of Gong applications.
 They encapsulate the UI and its behavior, making it easier to manage and reuse code.
 By using components, developers can create modular, maintainable, and scalable applications.